Internships

 -Congresswoman Delia C. Ramirez

-As an intern in our office, you will have the unique opportunity to gain valuable experience while contributing to our mission of serving constituents and advocating for our community.
-You will work closely with our dedicated team of professionals to support the needs of individuals, families, and organizations within our district.
-This internship provides a hands-on learning experience for those interested in a career in public service.
+As an Intern at our Congressional Office, you will have the opportunity to gain valuable experience in public service while contributing to the overall mission of serving constituents and advocating for the community.
+You will work closely with our dedicated team of professionals to support the needs of individuals, families and essential organizations within our district.
+This internship provides a comprehensive, hands-on learning experience for those pursuing careers in public service and legislation, among other opportunities.

-Qualified candidates must have strong oral and written communication skills, be eager to learn, be detail-oriented, and be passionate about public service.
+Qualified candidates must have strong oral and written communication skills, be eager to learn, detail-oriented, and passionate about public service.

 - Communications and correspondence: